{/*

 · Their content is better than yours.

-• You could try to use the reverse engineering technique to get out of this situation.
-Look of the websites that your competitors are targeting to get their links.
+• You could use the reverse engineering technique to get out of this situation.
+Look at the websites that your competitors are targeting to get their links.
 Outreach these websites and stand tall against your high-ranking competitors.

-• You must also visit their social profiles to determine what it is that you could be doing better.
+• You must also visit their social profiles to determine what you could be doing better.

 • What you can also do is keep a constant track of some of your biggest competitors and analyze what strategies they’re using.